Farm to Health Care

 Washington has a fantastic bounty of foods that are a great fit for hospital and healthcare meals and other institutional food service.
 Here you can find general information, recipes, sample menus, and nutrition facts.
 The Washington Grown Food Kit is an evolving and growing resource.
 We welcome contributions and will continuously add foods items and resources over time.

 Join hundreds of hospitals around the country who have pledged their commitment to building a sustainable food service program.
-To commit your hospital to the Healthy Food in Health Care Pledge, either download the pledge and follow submission instructions OR submit the online form at the bottom of the Pledge Page.
+To commit your hospital to the Healthy Food in Health Care Pledge, download the pledge and follow submission instructions.

 The Healthy Food in Health Care Pledge is a framework that outlines steps to be taken by the healthcare industry to improve the health of patients, communities and the environment.
 Taking the pledge to support procurement of local, nutritious, sustainably produced food demonstrates a commitment to “first, do no harm” as part of a whole hospital approach to preventive medicine that protects the health of patients, staff, and communities.